billbuchanan/appliedcrypto/unit08_blockchain/lab/README.md

 Now run the Python file, and compare the results in L.1.2.

-Total bitcoins in circulation:
+* Total bitcoins in circulation:

-Most recent hash block (last four hex digits):
+* Most recent hash block (last four hex digits):

-Block reward per block:
+* Block reward per block:

-Difficulty:
+* Difficulty:

-Average time between blocks:
+* Average time between blocks:

-Market capitalisation (USD):
+* Market capitalisation (USD):

-24 hr price (USD):
+* 24 hr price (USD):

-24hr transactions (USD):
+* 24hr transactions (USD):

-Hash rate:
+* Hash rate:

-Balance for 1GbVUSW5WJmRCpaCJ4hanUny77oDaWW4to:
+* Balance for 1GbVUSW5WJmRCpaCJ4hanUny77oDaWW4to:

 ## Setting up your Ethereum wallet on Ropsten
 The Ropsten network allows a user to test an Ethereum application, and using free Ether.
 Initially setup your MetaMask wallet.
+A document to outline how you set this up is [here](https://github.com/billbuchanan/appliedcrypto/blob/main/unit08_blockchain/lab/Metamask.pdf).
+Once you have set it up, answer the following:

-* What is your public ID?
+* What is your public ID (just define the first four hex values)?
 * Find out someone else's public ID, and send them 0.001 Ether.
+If you are doing the lab on your own, send it to Bill (ID: 0xbB15B38e4ef6aF154b89A2E57E03Cd5cbD752233).
 * Can you see the transaction on the Ethereum network?
+An example of a wallet is [here](https://ropsten.etherscan.io/address/0xbb15b38e4ef6af154b89a2e57e03cd5cbd752233).
 * Can you see your transaction on the Ethereum network for the person you send it to?
+* What was the transaction fee for the transfer?
+If you were using the main Ethereum network, how much would the transaction cost in Dollars?
+* Ask someone to send you 0.001 Ether.
+Did you receive it?
+If you are doing the lab on your own, ask your lab tutor to send you 0.001 Ether.

 ## Creating a Smart Contract in Ethereum
 So, let’s write a bit of code that does some simple maths.
 In the following we will implement sqrt(), sqr(), mul(), sub(), and add():